curlconverter/curlconverter/README.md

 response = requests.get('http://example.com')
 ```

-You can choose the output language by passing `--language <language>`.
+Choose the output language by passing `--language <language>`.
 The options are

 - `ansible`
 - `cfml`